SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Durability: 64 ~~(accepting Unbreaking and Mending enchantment)(0.x.9)~~ Not accepting any enchantments.

-It will be unable to use if leaving only 1 durability, preventing it from breaking.
+It will be unable to use if leaving 0 durability, preventing it from breaking.

 It can be repaired with Death Crystal Powder on Anvil.
 Each item repairs ~~16(0.x.9)~~ 32 durability.